 Outside Employment.
-Officers and employees may not participate in outside employment, self-employment, or serve as officers, directors, partners or consultants for outside organizations, if such activity:
+Officers and employees may not participate in outside employment, selfemployment, or serve as officers, directors, partners or consultants for outside organizations, if such activity:

-- 1. Reduces work efficiency; - 2.
-Interferes with your ability to act conscientiously in the Company's best interest; or - 3.
+1. Reduces work efficiency;

+- 2. Interferes with your ability to act conscientiously in the Company's best interest; or - 3.
 Requires you to utilize the Company's proprietary or confidential procedures, plans or techniques.

-You must inform your supervisor of any outside employment, including the employer's name and expected work hours.
+Officers and employees of the Company must inform their supervisor of any outside employment, including the employer's name and expected work hours.

 Reporting Conflicts of Interest or Potential Conflicts of Interest.
 You should report any actual or potential conflict of interest involving yourself or others of which you become aware to your supervisor or the Designated Officer.
 If you are an officer, you should report any actual or potential conflict of interest involving yourself or others of which you become aware to the Designated Officer or to the Chairman of the Corporate Governance and Nominating Committee of the Board of Directors.
-If you are a Director, you should report any actual or potential conflict of interest involving yourself or others of which you become aware to the Chairman of the Corporate Governance and Nominating Committee of the Board of Directors.
+If you are a Director, you should report any actual or potential conflict of interest involving of which you become aware to the Corporate Governance and Nominating Committee of the Board of Directors.
+If you are a Director, you become aware to the Chairman of the Corporate Governance and Nominating Committee of the Board of Directors.